Why it's Important to Have a Medical Kit Available to You

 Pre-made or home-made Medical kit?

 When it comes to having the right medical supplies on hand, the debate often revolves around whether to buy a pre-made med kit or make one yourself.
 Both options have their pros and cons and it's important to weigh your options carefully before making a decision.
+If you are debating on making your own or purchasing one, ask yourself this:

 Do I know the typical emergencies that could happen, the types of medical problems that could occur as a result, the necessary tools and resources needed, and how to properly use and apply such tools?